ClickHouse/ClickHouse/rfcs/control-groups/README.md

 Extrapolate this to memory, cpu, network if interested.

-**Implementation "inconsistency".** There is a global `max_concurrent_queries`, which can't be adjusted at runtime and is used to set a upper limit on `ProcessList` (stored in `Context`). `max_concurrent_queries_for_all_users` is from profile/user settings and is compared with number of entries in the `ProcessList`.
+**Implementation "inconsistency".** There is a global `max_concurrent_queries`, which can't be adjusted at runtime and is used to set an upper limit on `ProcessList` (stored in `Context`). `max_concurrent_queries_for_all_users` is from profile/user settings and is compared with number of entries in the `ProcessList`.
 `max_concurrent_queries_for_user` is implemented with a different data structure called `ProcessListForUser`.
-More examples of inconsistencies are listed in [3].
+[3] contains additional examples.

 ## Design

 There are a lot of expectations from "resource pools", and different customers have different needs.
-The current goal is not to address all of them but rather lay a foundation that would allow to implement basic means for resource isolation today and not preclude future extensions with things like statistical multiplexing of CPU/IO/Network, preemptions based on query priorities and so on.
+The current goal is not to address all of them but rather lay a foundation that would allow implementing basic means for resource isolation today and not preclude future extensions with things like statistical multiplexing of CPU/IO/Network, preemptions based on query priorities and so on.